CERT-Polska/karton-dashboard/README.md

-# Karton dashboard
+# Karton Dashboard

-Dashboard for our karton pipeline.
+A small Flask application that allows for Karton task and queue introspection.

 ## Info